-The Center for Competitiveness and Prosperity Research specializes in applied economic and demographic research with a geographic emphasis on Arizona and the metropolitan Phoenix area.
+The Center for Competitiveness and Prosperity Research specializes in applied economic and demographic research, with a geographic emphasis on Arizona and metropolitan Phoenix.
 The center also conducts research projects under sponsorship of private businesses, nonprofit organizations, government entities, and other ASU units.

 The Center for Entrepreneurship is the touchstone for all aspects of entrepreneurship that affect our constituents.
 Representations of the center’s efforts include the annual Spirit of Enterprise Awards.

 The Center for Environmental Economics and Sustainability Policy recognizes that all economic behavior takes place within an environmental system, and therefore develops principles for environmental and resource economics that can help guide sustainability policy.

 The Center for Investment Engineering is supports research and practice in investment management.
 This includes faculty research in the science of asset management, including asset allocation, investment strategy design, and implementation as well as students interested in pursuing careers in investment management.

 The Center for Real Estate Theory and Practice provides valuable and timely residential and commercial market information for realtors, developers, home owners, and news media, helping stakeholders understand market complexities and make better policy and business decisions.

 CSL is a globally recognized authority on how to compete strategically through the profitable use of services.
 CSL concentrates on expanding service innovation by combining the latest scientific insights from the academic world with the best of business strategy in the real world.